ademeglio/reviews-site/readme.md

 # Reviews Site
 ## My Notes

-  * Review Kit Cars?
-Pick, three manufactures or three models to look at.
-OR
+  * Review Kit Car Companies.
+Pick, three manufactures look at
-  * Review Lighting Equipment.

   * Description can parse the start of the content.
 Format as bold.
 Look at Amazon reviews for reference.

 ## Overview